CONTACT US 020 3129 3301

 The vast majority of the warmest gloves have a waterproof membrane that ensures your hands stay dry.
 The aim is to offer you an effective protection against moisture which is inevitably a vector of cold.
 The most common membrane is probably the Gore-Tex membrane, which is able to keep water out even in extreme rain or snow conditions.
 In addition to this formidable water resistance, it is also known to be breathable and windproof.

-The Gore-Tex membranes with which certain ski gloves are equipped, as well as certain mittens of which the “686” brand has become a specialist, are available in several categories:
+The Gore-Tex membranes used in some ski gloves, as well as certain mittens that the brand 686 specialises in, come in several categories:

-• Gore-Tex Active: highly appreciated for its ultra-lightness and extreme breathability
+• Gore-Tex Active: highly valued for its ultra-lightweight feel and exceptional breathability

-• Gore-Tex + Gore Warm Technology, whose thermal performance provides more warmth, which is precisely what you need when you are off-piste and ski touring.
+• Gore-Tex + Gore Warm Technology: provides extra warmth, which is precisely what is needed for off-piste skiing and ski touring.

 Insulation